mawentowski/docsgeek-blog/src/content/blog/essential-api-tech-writer-skills.md

 description: Many transitioning technical writers wonder if coding is necessary for API tech writing.
 While the extent of coding knowledge varies by role, this article explores essential skills, from API fundamentals to technical proficiency and tools.
 ---

 One common question for technical writers transitioning from UI writing to API documentation is, do I need to be a coder to land an API tech writing job?
-In general, API technical writing depends on a higher level of technical proficiency on the writer's part than writing for user interfaces.
+In general, API technical writing demands a higher level of technical proficiency on the writer's part than writing for user interfaces.
 While the degree of programming knowledge depends on the role, skills and tools common across gigs can guide what you need to learn to succeed at API tech writing.

 In this article, we delve into the distinct categories of API technical writing roles requiring different coding proficiency levels.